shubhamsingh93/Personal-Portfolio-Replit/README.md

 ## 🚀 Professional Summary

-Strategic and data-driven Product Consultant with close to a decade of cross-functional experience spanning product management, DevOps, and technical support.
+Strategic and data-driven Product Consultant with a decade of cross-functional experience spanning product management, DevOps, and technical support.
 I bring a strong foundation in product strategy, user research, A/B testing, and KPI-driven decision-making.

 ## 🛠️ Tech Stack & Skills